 If you are planning to take the California Bar Exam, you must first register with the Committee of Bar Examiners of the State Bar of California.
 If you register while in law school, this is called "Law Student Registration."
 You must complete this registration before submitting any other applications, such as the Moral Character application or the Application to Take the California Bar Exam.

-Note: As a California Western School of Law student, you are exempt from having to take the Bar's First-Year Law Student's Exam.
+California Western students are exempt from taking the Bar’s First-Year Law Student Exam.

-The Committee of Bar Examiners through its Subcommittee on Moral Character conducts the inquiry into an applicant's background.
-Each case is considered individually.
-This process generally can take 8-10 months to complete.
-It is recommended that applicants file the moral character application no later than the beginning of their last year of law school so there is no delay in certification upon passage of the Bar Exam.
+Anyone seeking admission to the State Bar of California must submit a Moral Character Determination Application.
+The Committee of Bar Examiners’ Subcommittee on Moral Character leads the inquiry into an applicant's background.
+Each case is considered on an individual basis.
+This process can take eight to 10 months to complete.
+To avoid delays in certification after passage of the Bar Exam, applicants should file the moral character application before their last year of law school.

-The California Bar Exam is administered in February and July.
-Applications for the February exam are usually available October 1 and the timely filing deadline is usually November 1.
-Applications for the July exam are usually available March 1 and the timely filing deadline is usually April 1.
-You can register on the State Bar's website on their Admissions page.
+The California Bar Exam is administered in February and July every year.
+Applications for the February exam are usually available October 1.
+The timely filing deadline is usually November 1.
+Applications for the July exam are usually available March 1.
+The timely filing deadline is usually April 1.
+You can register on the State Bar's Admissions page.

 Accommodations for the California State Bar

-Form F will need to be filled out by CWSL's Student & Diversity Services office for verification.
-Please allow the office sufficient time to fill out the form.
+Make sure to bring Form F to CWSL’s Student and Diversity Services for verification.
+Head to the California State Bar website to download Form F. Please allow the office sufficient time to fill out the form.

 The Multistate Professional Responsibility Examination (MPRE)

-It is recommended that you complete a professional responsibility/ethics course before taking the exam but it is not required.
-You can apply online at www.ncbex.org.
+It is recommended you complete a professional responsibility/ethics course before taking the exam, but it is not required.

-Students planning to seek admission to the State Bar in states other than California, are urged to contact the bar admissions office of that particular state as soon as possible upon entering school.
-You can find links to all the State Bar websites below.
+Students planning to seek admission to the State Bar in states other than California are urged to contact the bar admissions office of that state as soon as possible upon entering school.